Posco updated July 25th, 2023

-Posco is a Korean steel producer, the 5th biggest steel producer of the world with a production of about 40 mio. to steel/yr. and revenues of 58 bn$.
+Posco is a Korean conglomerate with focus on steel manufacturing, the 5th biggest steel producer of the world with capcities of a production of about 46 mio. to steel/yr. and revenues of 69 bn$ (2022) a market valuation of 39 bn$ (July 25th, 2023).
 Posco is focused on special steels as automotive steel to compete against the chinese manufacturer that mostly produce standard steel types.
-Further business activities are energy coal power plant , LNG and batteries.
+Further business activities are energy coal power plant , LNG, lithium mining and batteries.

 This is not a recommendation or proposal to do anything.
 The data written in this article are best guesses and not guarranteed.
 It is my private personal opinion.
 I`m not independing as I own a position of Posco shares.

 The steel market is a very volatile market.
 The profits of POSCO did fluctuate in the last 9 years incl. the covid panic between 0.2 and 5.5 bn$ in average of the last 5 years 2.6 bn$.
 The PE of 7 (2023est.)(658000KRW, 253$) is not expensive.
 If the average profit of the last 5 years, 2.6 bn$, is applied the PE is < 10.